KendricksLCamille/xserver/doc/Xnamespace.md

 ```

 ## XDM-AUTHORIZATION-1

 An authentification token for the **XDM-AUTHORIZATION-1** is a 16-byte UTF-8 hexadecimal string where the 17th and
 18th character are 0.

 ### How to generate a valid token

 #### Working X server is available

 Create a random string of 32 hexadecimal characters and set the 17th and 18th characters to 0.

 - aabbccddeeffaabb00aabbccddeeffaa
   If you have access to a working X server,
   use the command `xauth add :0 XDM-AUTHORIZATION-1 aabbccddeeffaabb00aabbccddeeffaa` to add it to your xauth.

 #### Working X server is unavailable

 If you don't have access to X server, there are two additional methods.

 ##### Command Line

 If you have access to the command line, there are multiple commands

 - `od -N32 -x < /dev/urandom | head -n1 |  cut -b9- | sed 's/ //gi' | sed 's/^\(.\{16\}\)../\1 00/' | tr -d ' '`
 - `openssl rand -hex 16 | sed 's/^\(.\{16\}\)../\1 00/' | tr -d ' '`

 ##### Pseudocode with an implemented example

+###### Pseudocode

 1. Declare and initialize an empty string
 2. Generate a random number from 0 to 15
 3. Convert the number to its hexadecimal equivalent character